DAVINTLAB/lung-cancer-survival-prediction/README.md

 pip install pandas matplotlib seaborn scikit-learn imbalanced-learn chardet openpyxl jinja2 shap
 ```

+# Citation
+Please, refer to this work by citing the following paper: Rodrigo Henrich, Rafael H. Bordini, Isabel H. Manssour.
+Using Machine Learning Techniques for Lung Cancer Survival Prediction.
+Proceedings of the 20th World Congress on Medical and Health Informatics (MedInfo 2025).

 # About the authors

-Isabel H. Manssour - Researcher and Professor Coordinator of DaVInt.
-2017-current.
+Isabel H. Manssour -- Professor Coordinator of DaVInt -- 2017-current.
-Rodrigo Henrich - Master Student in Computer Science - 2023-2025.
+Rodrigo Henrich -- Master Student in Computer Science -- 2023-2025.
-More information can be found at [here](https://www.inf.pucrs.br/davint/).